Last updated: July 2023

 - To provide our recruitment services to you.

-- To maintain our business relationship, where you are a user of our website, a client or candidate.
+- To maintain our business relationship, where you are a user of our website, or candidate.

 - To enable you to submit your CV for general applications, to apply for specific jobs or to receive information about potential positions.